+According to

-According to SPEAK (Suicide Prevention Education Awareness for Kids), a leading organization that promotes the prevention of youth suicide:
+SPEAK (Suicide Prevention Education Awareness for Kids), a leading organization that promotes the prevention of youth suicide, concluded:

-- Suicide is the leading cause of death among Gay and Lesbian youth nationally. - 30% of Gay youth attempt suicide near the age of 15. - Gays and Lesbians are two to six times more likely to commit suicide than Heterosexuals. - Almost half of the Gay and Lesbian teens state they have attempted suicide more than once. - It has been conservatively estimated the 1,500 Gay and Lesbian youth commit suicide every year.
+- •\\\\\ Gays and Lesbians are two to six times more likely to commit suicide than Heterosexuals. - Almost half of the Gay and Lesbian teens state they have attempted suicide more than once. - It has been conservatively estimated Conservative estimates say that the 1,500 Gay and Lesbian youth commit suicide every year.